hexbatch/apple-core/gokabam-layers/gk-layers/stores.md

 Similar inventory (like different colors of coats of the same type) can share the same categories

-When people search via tokens or attributes, which are included in these categories, the store can respond to a list of inventory and a salesman, or choice of salesmen.
+When people search vian elements or attributes, which are included in these categories, the store can respond to a list of inventory and a salesman, or choice of salesmen.

 Inventory can be searched with the requirement of a certain selection of salesmen to handle it (asking for someone specific to help with this)

 ### Making categories

-A category is a set that has inside of it token of attributes, as well as inventory tokens to be grouped here, as well as salesman tokens.
+A category is a set that has inside of it element of attributes, as well as inventory elements to be grouped here, as well as salesman elements.
 This makes it searchable

 ## Store staff

 Users can be in the store staff group.

-Each user is given a store salesman token that inherits from the salesman token and this store.
+Each user is given a store salesman element that inherits from the salesman element and this store.

 These users are called salesmen.

-Each salesman can have a location or time schedule, or even a search path boundary (to only answer certain searches in the categories or other token searches)
+Each salesman can have a location or time schedule, or even a search path boundary (to only answer certain searches in the categories or other element searches)

 ### Salesmen roles